appium/appium-xcuitest-driver/README.md

 Name | Type | Description
 --- | --- | ---
 elementResponseAttributes | string | Comma-separated list of element attribute names to be included into findElement response.
 By default only element UUID is present there, but it is also possible to add the following items: `name`, `text`, `rect`, `enabled`, `displayed`, `selected`, `attribute/<element_attribute_name>`.
-It is required that `shouldUseCompactResponses` setting is set to `false` in order for this one to apply. enableMultiWindows | boolean | Whether to include all windows that the user can interact with (for example an on-screen keyboard) while building the XML page source (`true`).
-By default it is `false` and only the single active application window is included to the page source. shouldUseCompactResponses | boolean | Used in combination with `elementResponseAttributes` setting.
+It is required that `shouldUseCompactResponses` setting is set to `false` in order for this one to apply. shouldUseCompactResponses | boolean | Used in combination with `elementResponseAttributes` setting.
 If set to `false` then the findElement response is going to include the items enumerated in `elementResponseAttributes` setting. `true` by default screenshotQuality | int | See the description of the corresponding capability. mjpegServerFramerate | int | The maximum count of screenshots per second taken by the MJPEG screenshots broadcaster.
 Must be in range 1..60. `10` by default